AdaCore/ada-spark-rfcs/considered/parenthesis_container_aggregates.rst

 Motivation
 ==========

-The initial proposal solves a number of issues, but at the cost of a number of a number of consistency drawbacks:
+The initial proposal solves a number of issues, but at the cost of a number of consistency drawbacks:

 - Arguably, introducing a new syntactic element, [], is a significant change in the language.
 It could be disputed that this relatively significant change is for a very useful but very specific capability.